Authorisation to work as a nurse in Norway

 In Norway, certain professions are regulated by law and require authorisation before they can be practised.
-Nursing is one such profession.
+Nursing is an example of such a profession.
 The Norwegian Directorate of Health (Helsedirektoratet) is responsible for authorisation of nurses in Norway.
 If you are a trained nurse in another country, and want to work in Norway, you must therefore apply for authorisation from the Norwegian Directorate of Health.

 Norway does not have its own authorisation scheme for specialist nurses.